Vegan Oatmeal Chocolate Chip Cookies

-These Vegan oatmeal cookies have the taste and texture of a classic oatmeal cookie!
+These Vegan oatmeal chocolate chip cookies have the taste and texture of a classic oatmeal cookie!
 The two most prominent flavors are oatmeal and dark chocolate.

 The texture is spot on.
 Think golden crispy edges and a soft chewy center.
 The old fashioned oats yield the perfect texture.

 First, preheat oven to 350 degrees Fahrenheit.
 Line a baking pan with parchment paper.